Frequently Asked Questions

 Unlike many cottages in Staithes, we have space to park one car neatly directly outside each of our cottages (just like one of our neighbours has done outside their cottage - the white car in the photo).
 As you can see, you should pull well-in to avoid sticking out too far into the road.
 If you have a particularly big car you may prefer to park down on the staith past the lifeboat shed (the group of cars at the end of the street, near the sea).
 We provide visitors with one parking permit that allows either of these options.

 If you have a second car there's a free car park (basic) at the top of Cowbar Bank or a paying car park (with CCTV monitoring) which costs £40 per week at the top of the hill on the other side of the village; We ask guests who park directly outside our cottages to park carefully, to display the permit provided in your windscreen and to take care not to park in front of the neighbours' steps.

 Do you offer short breaks?

 Yes.
-During the summer and peak periods we prefer weekly bookings (Saturday to Saturday), but between October and May also do short breaks at cottages no.4 and no.5.
-See our prices/bookings
+During the summer and peak periods we prefer weekly bookings (Saturday to Saturday), but at other times of the year we offer short breaks.

 page for details.